mnemnion/JLpeg.jl/README.md

 ## Matching

 `match(pattern::Pattern, string::String)` will attempt to match the pattern against the string, returning a `PegMatch <: AbstractMatch`.
+In the event of a failure, it returns a `PegFail`, with the index of the failure at `.errpos`.
 Note that unlike regular expressions, JLpeg will not skip ahead to find a pattern in a string, unless the pattern is so constructed.
 We offer the easy shorthand `"" >> patt` to convert a pattern into its searching equivalent; `P""` matches the empty string, and JLPeg will convert strings and numbers (but not booleans) into patterns when able.